 In Finland, STEC tests are carried out by local laboratories and the Finnish Food Authority in Helsinki.
 The samples are sent to the local laboratories and the Finnish Food Authority takes care of the possible further tests required by the method.
 The examining laboratory should be contacted before sending the samples.
 For more information about STEC tests, contact Saija Hallanvuo, Senior Researcher, Division of Food and Feed Microbiology, Finnish Food Authority, tel. +358 40 4893448.

-If the restaurant uses ready-to-use minced meat to make the minced meat burgers, it should verify that the approved food premises manufacturing the minced meat conducts the tests referred to in the process hygiene criteria and their results are at least at a good level (Finnish Food Authority's instructions Microbiological requirements for foodstuffs, application of Commission Regulation (EC) No 2073/2005, Annex 1 C, point 2.1.6 Minced meat).
+If the restaurant uses ready-to-use minced meat or/industrially pre-ground ground meat for the preparation of mince steaks served medium-cooked elsewhere than in its own food premises, it is recommended that the restaurant verify that the approved food premises manufacturing the minced meat conducts the tests referred to in the process hygiene criteria and their results are at least at a good level (Finnish Food Authority's instructions Microbiological requirements for foodstuffs, application of Commission Regulation (EC) No 2073/2005, Annex 1 C, point 2.1.6 Minced meat).
 Even the good quality of minced meat does not guarantee that pathogenic bacteria such as the EHEC bacterium cannot be found in it.
 However, the good quality shows that the establishment complies with good hygiene in its production practices, which reduces the risk of the bacteria entering the meat.
 It is also recommended that approved food establishments manufacturing minced meat also test their minced meat for the EHEC/STEC bacterium if it is sold to restaurants for preparing medium-cooked burgers.